Associate Degree Nursing Program

 • Traditional ADN program during four semesters (Application period during spring semester for fall semester start)

-• LPN to ADN during three semesters (Application period is held during spring semester for fall semester start, and fall semester for a spring semester start)
+• LPN to ADN during three semesters (Application period is held during spring semester/early summer for fall semester start, and fall semester for a spring semester start)

-To be considered for the nursing program all applicants must have a qualifying Kaplan Nursing School Entrance Exam score, current licensure on the Minnesota State Nursing Assistant Registry, hold a current CPR certification, and have received a grade of “C” or higher on all pre-requisite courses listed on the program planner.
+To be considered for the associate degree in Nursing program, all applicants must have a qualifying Kaplan Nursing School Entrance Exam score, current licensure on the Minnesota State Nursing Assistant Registry, hold a current CPR certification, and have received a grade of “C” or higher on all pre-requisite courses listed on the program planner.
 The number of students admitted into the Associate Degree Nursing Program is limited.
-A competitive application process is used each spring to determine who is accepted into the program.
+A competitive application process is used to determine who is accepted into the program.
 Preparation for the Kaplan Nursing School Entrance Exam is recommended and a study guide is available for purchase (ISBN: 9781506207540).

 To receive more information about the Nursing program, contact: